memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 $ cmake --build ../build -- -j4
 ```

 > **Note:** The [GitHub repository](https://github.com/lmapii/practical-zephyr) uses subfolders for all example applications.
-Using a build directory `../build` located in the root of the repository allows an editor such as `vscode` to pick up the compile commands independent of the example that is being built.
-In case you're using `vscode`, have a look at the provided [`settings.json`](https://github.com/lmapii/practical-zephyr/blob/main/.vscode/settings.json) file.
+Using a build directory `../build` located in the root of the repository allows an editor such as `VS Code` to pick up the compile commands independent of the example that is being built.
+In case you're using `VS Code`, have a look at the provided [`settings.json`](https://github.com/lmapii/practical-zephyr/blob/main/.vscode/settings.json) file.

 With this, the `../build` folder contains the application built for the `BOARD` specified in the [CMakeLists.txt](CMakeLists.txt) file.
 The following command allows passing the `BOARD` to CMake directly and thereby either **overrides** a given `set(BOARD ...)` instruction or provides the `BOARD` in case it hasn't been specified at all: